 Selected 2010 SF1 results for CMAP Counties, County Subdivisions(Townships), Places and Chicago Community Areas (CCA's) can be found here (Excel 287 Kb).
 A glossary of terms is also available.
-Regional data tables available for download include housing unit counts and tenure, as well as vacancy rates.
+Regional data tables available for download include households by type, average household size and average family size, as well as housing unit counts, tenure and vacancy rates.
 See CMAP Policy Updates blog for detailed analysis.

 Visit the Census 2010 website for an introduction to demographic profiles.
 Demographic profile data can be found by navigating to the Census Bureau's AmericanFactFinder website.
 Follow these additional steps below to find data for your home town.

 - In the Community Facts text box enter city or village (such as Anytown, IL) then "Go"

 - Under "2010 Census" select Profile of General Population and Housing Characteristics

 - Modify, Print or Download the table as needed.